Time Fairness in Online Knapsack Problems: Problem Preliminaries

-\textit{The $\ZCL$ algorithm:} The algorithm shown by \citet{ZCL:08} is a deterministic threshold-based algorithm that achieves a competitive ratio of $\ln (\nicefrac{U}{L}) + 1$; they also show that this is the optimal competitive ratio for any deterministic \textit{or} randomized algorithm.
+\textbf{Existing results.} Prior work on $\OKP$ has resulted in an optimal deterministic algorithm for the problem described above, shown by \citet{ZCL:08} in a seminal work using the framework of online threshold-based algorithms (\texttt{OTA}).
+In \texttt{OTA}, a carefully designed \textit{threshold function} is used to make decisions at each time step.
+This threshold is specifically designed such that greedily accepting inputs whose values meet or exceed the threshold at each step provides competitive guarantees.
+The \texttt{OTA} framework has seen success in the related online search and one-way trading problems \citep{Lee:22,Sun:21,Lorenz:08} as well as $\OKP$ \citep{sun2022online,Yang2021Competitive}.
+The algorithm shown by \citet{ZCL:08} is a deterministic threshold-based algorithm that achieves a competitive ratio of $\ln (\nicefrac{U}{L}) + 1$; they also show that this is the optimal competitive ratio for any deterministic \textit{or} randomized algorithm.
 We henceforth refer to this algorithm as the $\ZCL$ algorithm.
-In the $\ZCL$ algorithm, items are admitted based on the monotonically increasing threshold function $\Phi(z) = \left( \nicefrac{Ue}{L} \right)^z \left( \nicefrac{L}{e} \right)$, where $z \in [0,1]$ is the current utilization (see Fig. \textbf{\ref{fig:thresholdBoundary}(a)}).
-The $j$th item in the sequence is accepted iff it satisfies $v_j/w_j \geq \Phi(z_j)$, where $z_j$ is the utilization at the time of the item's arrival.
-This algorithm is optimally competitive~\cite[Thms.~3.2, 3.3]{ZCL:08}.
+In the $\ZCL$ algorithm, items are admitted based on a monotonically increasing threshold function $\Phi(z) = \left( \nicefrac{Ue}{L} \right)^z \left( \nicefrac{L}{e} \right)$, where $z \in [0,1]$ is the current utilization (see Fig. \textbf{\ref{fig:thresholdBoundary}(a)}).
+The $j$th item in the sequence is accepted if it satisfies $v_j/w_j \geq \Phi(z_j)$, where $z_j$ is the utilization at the time of the item's arrival.
+This algorithm achieves the optimal competitive ratio~\cite[Thms.~3.2, 3.3]{ZCL:08}.